-Beer has been undergoing a renaissance of late, or rather its underground resurgence of the last twenty to thirty years has become mainstream thanks to growth in microbreweries in Europe and the craft beer scene in the US.
+Beer has undergone a renaissance of late, or rather its underground resurgence of the last twenty to thirty years has become mainstream thanks to growth in microbreweries in Europe and the craft beer scene in the US.
 So powerful has this revitalisation been, that many of the multinationals have been buying up, investing in, or creating new brands to get in on the act.
 By no means is this the limit either; the high-end restaurant scene has been forced to change too.
 Gone are the days when Noma would be lucky to sell two beer pairing menus a month.
 Now restaurants like Le Gavroche are increasingly branching out and including beers on their drinks lists as alternatives to wine, and seeing sales grow year on year as people look for something a little different.

 No one, however, has gone as far as Daniel Burns and Jeppe Jarnit-Bjergsø.
 A double graduate in Philosophy and Mathematics from Canada and a Danish runner-turned-teacher, these two are leading the way, thanks to the shared connection of René Redzepi and Noma, and a chance encounter.
 They have come in New York to create two almost unique Brooklyn dining and drinking experiences.
 Tørst is a Nordic influenced beer bar, and in a small room at the back, Luksus boasts the first ever beer-only tasting menu restaurant to be awarded a Michelin star.